Lego Coin Trading Down 17.3% Over Last 7 Days (LEGO)

 [Whitepaper](https://www.cryptocompare.com/media/40420705/legocoin%5Fwhitepaper-v1.pdf)”

 It is usually not presently possible to buy alternative cryptocurrencies such as Lego Coin directly using U.S. dollars.
-Investors seeking to acquire Lego Coin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Lego Coin using one of the aforementioned exchanges.
+Investors seeking to trade Lego Coin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Lego Coin using one of the exchanges listed above.

 Receive News & Updates for Lego Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Lego Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.